manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Numbers on the left refer to the following comments relative to the data flow:

-1. The consumer issues a first interest towards content X, which is transported up to the producer.
+1. The consumer issues a first interest towards name prefix X, which is transported up to the producer.
 A Data packet comes back following the reverse path and populating intermediate caches.
 Latency of the exchange can be seen by the distance between lines on the vertical axis.